lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-Once we have the supported layers, we need to select which ones do we want to activate.
+Once we have the supported layers, we need to select which ones we want to activate.
 In order to do so, we construct a checks like this:

 ```java
 public class Instance {